SHARING IS CARING!

 Detouring a few miles off of Highway 14 toward Strafford, led me to the Justin Smith Morrill Homestead.
 According to the Reader’s Digest book, Morrill, a three-term U.S. congressman and longtime senator, introduced the “1862 Morrill Act which granted states federal lands in order for the establishments of colleges”.
 The pink mansion made me wonder if the senator ever worked with Mary Kay…just kidding.
 Actually, I thought I may have missed the homestead, but quickly realized that would have been impossible as long as I was on the correct road.
 It definitely stood out!

 Covered Bridges in Turnbridge

 Sunset Lake, while home to an annual Ice Festival every January, is home to a floating bridge year round.
 The lake was too deep to build a conventional bridge, thus the first floating bridge was constructed in 1820.
 The current bridge, the 7th, was assembled in 1978 and is closed to traffic.
-The dogs and I took a quick walk across as a winter breeze quickly cooled any warmth from the rays of sun that intermittently shone through the clouds.
+The dogs and I took a short stroll across it as a winter breeze erased any warmth from the rays of the sun.

 Rock of Ages in Graniteville

-A Visit to Ben & Jerry’s Headquarters
+Ben & Jerry’s Headquarters

-A visit to Vermont would not be complete without a visit to Ben & Jerry’s Headquarters in Waterbury.
+Another tourist attraction that cannot be missed on visit to Vermont is the Ben & Jerry’s Headquarters in Waterbury.
 Ben & Jerry’s original ice cream shop was located in a converted gas station in Burlington, VT.
 The ice cream was so good, they sold out in 10 days!
-In two years, the company began shipping ice cream to local stores, and by 1985, they had moved for a third time to the current headquarters.
+In two years, the company began shipping ice cream to local stores, and by 1985, they moved for a third time to the current headquarters.